JaredFlomen/SecondCloset/README.md

 }
 7. Optional - I downlaoded Postman's desktop agent as the requests were not being delivered (can be found in the bottom right footer)
 8. Your quote will be displayed in the body of the response.

+## Customization

+* The user can change the fee in the request
+* The user can add more items to the items object
+* The user can switch between customers A, B, C or D

 ## Captures